yuvalshifriss/age-of-death-prediction/README.md

 ### 📉 SKlearn Learning Curve Plots
 - Learning curves compare training and validation errors across increasing dataset sizes.
 ![learning_curve](https://github.com/user-attachments/assets/7afcef73-7c4c-4e3d-a862-2e229d485ce0)
-- Model seems to be learning well: As training size increases, the validation MSE decreases.
+- Here, the best model was random forest, it seems to be learning well: As training size increases, the validation MSE decreases.
 - No underfitting: Training error is low, which suggests the model can represent the data well.
 - Validation error plateaus: Adding more data helped up to a point (~600–800 samples), but gains diminish after that.
 - **Overfitting**: The training error is much lower than the validation error — a common trait of Random Forests.
 The model may be too tightly fitting the training data.
 But the gap is stable and not extreme.